 Always an idea to do this manoeuvre with the duck facing backwards, as if they decide to relieve themselves whilst being carried you’ll end up wearing it down your back.

 Yep, sadly I speak from experience.

 Muscovy Duck Eggs

 Ducks eggs are the richest, creamiest, smoothest eggs going.
 Actually, I feel so passionate about them that I’ve written an entire post on why duck eggs rock.
 However, as wonderful as the Muscovy duck is, this isn’t the breed to get if you after an egg laying machine.
 You may want to consider a Khaki Campbell or an Indian Runner as they lay far more per year.

-This is where the Muscovy excels, the meat is dark and very lean.
+This is where Muscovy ducks excel, the meat is dark and very lean.
 If you’ve ever bought a supermarket duck (in the UK Aylesbury’s are the most common meat bird sold) to roast at home you can almost watch the bird shrink in the oven, as the inch or more of fat under the skin melts.
-This is all very well if you want to roast a gazillion potatoes to accompany the meal, but if you are striving for a healthier diet then the lean meat of the muscovy is definitely the duck of choice.
-If you do grow your own to eat, I can highly recommend this recipe for Happy Duck Pie.
+This is all very well if you want to roast a gazillion potatoes to accompany the meal, but if you are striving for a healthier diet then the lean meat of the muscovy duck is definitely the duck of choice.

 It’s worth knowing that the boys weigh in much heavier than the girls, and if you’re not sure of the age of the bird I would recommend a very slow roast to tenderise the meat as it can be tough on an older bird, and baste frequently as it is so lean.